RENCI-NRIG/impact/prdn.md

 ## Firewall Rules

-For the Abridged PRDN the firewall requirements are minimal (SSH at the perimeter, a VNC port range large enough to accomodate the anticipated maximum number of simultaneous users).
+For the Abridged enclave the firewall requirements are minimal (SSH at the perimeter, a VNC port range large enough to accomodate the anticipated maximum number of simultaneous users).

-For the full PRDN the incoming requirements are both https (443/tcp) AND a VNC port range twice as large as the anticipated maximum number of simultaneous users (in our case, 5900-6000/tcp).
+For the full enclave the incoming requirements are both https (443/tcp) AND a VNC port range twice as large as the anticipated maximum number of simultaneous users (in our case, 5900-6000/tcp).

-Our PRDN is behind a Juniper firewall so we've purposefully set the default outgoing rule to DENY.
+Our enclave is behind a Juniper firewall so we've purposefully set the default outgoing rule to DENY.
 We then had to open ports for the following services:

  - campus DNS (53 tcp/udp)
  - campus NTP (123 tcp/udp)